amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value: [property value]
 ```

 All Dapr component configuration files require a `name` along with an optional `namespace` value.
-You specify the type of secret store component using the `type` field in the `spec` section.
+Additionally, the `type` field in the `spec` section specifies the type of secret store component.
 The properties in the `metadata` section differ per secret store.

 ### Indirectly consuming Dapr secrets